Medical clinic

 The Gut-Brain and Gut-Immune Connection

 The gut lining, immune cells, and nervous system communicate constantly.
-When that signaling gets disrupted, brain fog can follow, along with sleep issues and irritability.
-It’s not always dramatic.
-Sometimes it’s a slow slide in energy and mental sharpness that is easy to blame on stress or aging.
+Cleveland Clinic describes this gut-brain axis as a two-way line of communication, so when that signaling gets disrupted, brain fog can follow, along with sleep issues and irritability.
+It is not always dramatic.
+Sometimes it is a slow slide in energy and mental sharpness that is easy to blame on stress or aging.
+When that pattern points back to digestive irritation, evaluating the role of ongoing gut inflammation can reframe the whole picture.

 When Food Isn't the Root Cause